jrleeman/TGE/content/shop/machine_tools/plasma_cutter.rst

 Safety Precautions
 ------------------
 The main safety hazards are flying hot metal and UV exposure.
 Protective dark eyewear, gloves, and clothing should be worn.
-Be careful to now allow the cut parts to fall on your feet when cutting.
+Be careful not to allow the cut parts to fall on your feet when cutting.